pbakota/mges/README.md

 # Mini game engine suite (MGES)

 Mini game engine suite is an attempt to re-create the same minigame in different platforms and languages.
-Currently, the game is implemented in .NET, TypeScript and Dart, but Java, Go, Rust, Scala, Pascal, F#, NodeJS is coming also.
+Currently, the game is implemented in .NET, TypeScript and Dart, Java, Go, but Rust, Scala, Pascal, F#, NodeJS is coming also.

 The project is started to be an experiment to check .NET SDL2 bindings capabilities, and it turned out very successfully.
 So, I continued to port the game to other environments.

 After I ported the core engine to TypeScript, the first surprising thing was how easy it was to port the game from .NET to TypeScript.
 I could copy/paste major part of the code and I only had to do minor modifications to make it work.

 Porting from TypeScript to Dart was also straightforward.

+Java port was easy

+Struggled a bit with Go port

 ## How to play